 Lincoln Barr is a songwriter and singer living in Pendleton, Oregon.
-After thirteen years leading Seattle-based pop group Red Jacket Mine, he's released his debut solo album, Trembling Frames - a set of deeply personal songs that grapple with trauma and the instability of memory.
+After thirteen years leading Seattle-based pop group Red Jacket Mine, he released his debut solo album, Trembling Frames, in 2017 - a set of deeply personal songs that grapple with trauma and the instability of memory.

 Featuring a stellar cast of studio musicians, including Calexico drummer John Convertino and Brooklyn-based saxophonist Levon Henry, the album's sound revels in the beguiling complexity of the Great American Songbook and the work of (slightly) more contemporary auteurs like Burt Bacharach and Angelo Badalamenti.